 Even the most self-assured person struggles with acceptance from time to time.
 However, teens have it especially hard, due to their lack of maturity and perspective.
 The best thing we can do is offer parental acceptance.
 A recent study published in the journal Plus One showed that there was a significant link “between children’s psychological maladjustment and perceived paternal and maternal rejection.”

 Help your teen feel accepted by assuring them of your unwavering love and guidance—no matter what.

 The pressures teens face from school, parents and peers, can create ongoing patterns of stress.
+Being stuck at home and away from regular life adds to that feeling.
 It’s imperative that we help them deal with life’s stresses in a few intentional ways: